Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-This course is designed to instruct students in planning, creating, and editing digital video.
+Designed to instruct students in planning, creating, and editing digital video.
 The course covers producing, writing scripts, storyboards, casting, directing, filming techniques, lighting, sound, editing techniques, and publishing.
 Students create numerous video projects throughout the course with the emphasis of glorifying God and furthering His kingdom.

 Videography 2